MaliaMcLau/Typescript-Samples/README.md

   - [ up | ~~down~~ ] Child Node 5
 - Category Node 2

 The ordered placement was preserved for a set of child nodes with the same parent or category.
-On load, the order persisted.
+On load, the order is persisted.
 A child node can be ascended or decended with the click of the *up* or *down* arrow icon buttons that are located on the child node row.
-When the order is changed, the children are updated using the reloadChildren function as described above.
+When the order is changed, the children are updated using the reloadChildren() function as described above.
 I also needed to account for a child on either the very top or bottom of the list.
 The childOrderDeadendCheck() function would check if a child node is at either extreme and disable either the *up* or *down* arrow icon button in order to prevent moving a child beyond the extreme.

 ------------------------------------------------
 #*Notes on Admin-tabs Component Sample*#